Key Information

 What if I have a query about my assignment grade?
 Firstly, please read your feedback carefully and take some time to reattempt the tasks in line with the solutions.
 If you still have concerns, please email me @ c.jonestodd@auckland.ac.nz with a clear explanation as to what specific part of the grade or feedback you are querying.

 How can I get help if I’m struggling with the content?
 Reach out!
 Ask me questions in class, attend my Office hours, or email me @ c.jonestodd@auckland.ac.nz.
-You are also welcome to drop by my office unnanounced and check if I’m free, but please note I may be in a meeting or working from home some days.
+You are also welcome to drop by my office unannounced and check if I’m free, but please note I may be in a meeting or working from home some days.

 Any other queries or concerns?
 Please contact me @ c.jonestodd@auckland.ac.nz